 Good oral health is the key to good overall health in both humans and animals.
 Because animals make use of their teeth so often, it is very common for them to encounter dental problems.
 Many studies have been conducted on several dental diseases in cats.
 Not surprisingly, these diseases have been found to be the root cause of many other severe diseases in cats.
 According to vets, about 85% of cats above three years of age suffer with some form of dental disease.
 Dental diseases become more prominent as our pets start aging.
 Bad breath and plaque are the first symptoms which can be helpful enough to spot any dental issues in the initial stages.
 Here’s a list of 7 most common dental problems in cats.

 Plaque is a bacterial film that develops on the teeth.
 This is the initial stage of any bacterial infection and can turn into a real issue if left untreated.
-Food particles stuck in between the
+Food particles stuck in between the teeth or along the gum line when mixed with saliva form plaque.
+This is a perfect breeding ground for bacteria and can severely damage the teeth over a period of time.
+If identified early, normal oral care coupled with advice from your vet can help keep plaque away.

 Plaque when left undisturbed, develops into a hard, calcified substance.
 This calcified plaque is usually known as tartar or calculus.
 Unlike plaque, tartar is hard enough to be removed by brushing.
 Vets remove it by performing dental scaling after putting your cat under the influence of an anesthetic.
 Tartar build-up irritates gums and causes inflammation too.

 Gingivitis is the inflammation found in the gums of cats.
 It usually starts by affecting one tooth and gradually spreads across gums around several teeth and causes inflammation and infection.
 The infection often starts from the gums.
-This
+This slowly spreads by infecting ligaments and then to the bones supporting the teeth.
+If ignored, the teeth become loose or may even fall out.

 4. Periodontal disease